 Cross Training, Skilled Professionals

-As an elementary and special education major, you will be prepared to teach in both special education and regular classrooms.
-You will receive rigorous training in education while gaining comprehensive experience in a series of courses, field experiences and, of course, student teaching during your senior year.
+As a dual elementary and special education major, you will be prepared to teach in both special education and regular classrooms.
+You will receive rigorous training in education while gaining comprehensive experience in a series of courses, field experiences and student teaching.